Ladyfag

 Rayne Baron, known professionally as Ladyfag, is a New York City-based writer, performer, nightlife personality, and events producer.

 Background

 Born in Toronto, Canada, she ran a store selling vintage clothing and antiques.
 After becoming involved in the Toronto club scene, she was a resident performer at Will Munro's Vazaleen parties.
 Canadian writer R. M. Vaughan in his article 'Generation V', about gay and lesbians revolutionizing the city's underground art scene says, "a statuesque model and vintage clothing dealer who dominated the stage like a Russian Jewish Grace Jones."

-In 2006, she relocated to New York City assuming the name Ladyfag.
-Moving to New York in 2006, she was discovered by NYC nightlife icon Kenny Kenny and started dancing at the famed party "Happy Valley" thrown by him and Susanne Bartsch.
+In 2006, she relocated to New York City assuming the name Ladyfag, and was discovered by NYC nightlife icon Kenny Kenny and started dancing at the famed party "Happy Valley" thrown by him and Susanne Bartsch.
 She has since become her own events producer, known for holding parties for the downtown, underground and international fashion scene.

 Nightlife and events

 In the spring of 2010, she started East Village based party Family Function with her resident DJ and friend Michael Magnan.
 In the fall of 2010 she produced the now infamous Clubber Down Disco party with resident DJ Miss Honey Dijon.
 It was one of the last of the parties at the legendary Hotel Chelsea before it was sold in the summer of 2011.
 Clothing store Opening Ceremony selected the party as one of the top six of the decade, and had her help host their 10-year anniversary celebration at Webster Hall.

 In 2013 she and her partner Seva Granik started producing a series of secret warehouse parties in Brooklyn called Shade, which have become a nightlife phenomenon.